grempe/thesplit/README.md

 ## Development

+Although the primary data store for this application is Redis, no Redis instance is needed in the `development` or `test` environments since [MockRedis](https://github.com/brigade/mock_redis) is used.
+As a result no data will persist between server restarts unless in `production`.

 Setup

 ```
 bundle install
 ```

-Run a local dev server (expects Redis to be running) and run specs on file changes.
+Run a local dev server and run specs on file changes.

 ```
 bundle exec guard